List of Suits characters: Eric Woodall

 Woodall later formally arrests both Harold and Mike, using the Patriot Act as basis for taking them in for questioning without processing him or allowing him to call his attorney, in violation of his 4th Amendment rights, hoping that will give him enough time to pressure Harold to break down, start talking and implicate Mike.
 This time Louis gets wind of what's going on and retrieves Harvey from his office before they both go downtown, hoping to get there before Harold caves.
 Eventually, they show up just in time and manage to keep Harold from talking.
-As the four of them leave, Woodall stops Harvey, telling him that he won't be dropping the case just because Harold didn't talk.
+As the four of them leave, Woodall stops Harvey, telling him that he will not be dropping the case just because Harold did not talk.
 Harvey responds with indifference, saying that he will sue Woodall for malicious prosecution if he refuses to drop the case, noting that Woodall arrested Mike without letting him call his attorney, on the basis of deliberately twisting a provision of the Patriot Act and manufacturing a fabricated terrorist claim to justify doing so.
 It is understood that Woodall later was forced to resign from his position as US Attorney because of Harvey's reporting his actions to Woodall's superiors.

 In season 4, Woodall reappears, now as a senior administrator at the New York office of the SEC.
 He has Sean Cahill file lawsuits against 7 PS clients in order to get them to drop the firm from representation.
 As part of the court battle, Harvey and Jessica depose Woodall, presenting emails from a past case from while he was US Attorney as proof to support their malicious prosecution claim against him.
 Under pressure during Harvey's interrogation, he admits that their proof is valid, after which Cahill immediately intervenes and ends the deposition.
 As they leave the conference room, he implicitly admits to Harvey that he is specifically going after him because of his vendetta against him.